-The U.S. Department of Treasury is an executive branch of the federal government that manages national finances.
-It collects taxes through the Internal Revenue Service.
-It funds the U.S. debt through selling Treasury bills, notes, and bonds.
-It also advises the Office of the President on financial, trade, and tax policies.
+The U.S. Department of the Treasury is the executive agency of the federal government that manages national finances.
+It collects taxes through the Internal Revenue Service and funds the U.S. debt through selling Treasury bills, notes, and bonds.
+It also advises the president on financial, trade, and tax policies.

 What the Treasury Department Does

-- The IRS collects federal income taxes.
+- The Internal Revenue Service collects federal income taxes.

 - The Bureau of the Fiscal Service manages the public debt.